hellslord/mignis-compiler/README.md

    iptables language.

-At the moment the syntax of Mignis+ is recognized by the parser but the final translator does not implement its features.

-Version 2.4 new features:
+Version 2.4.1 new features:
-* Beta support for Mignis+ rule
-* Bug correction: NAT syntax in Mignis+ does not require interface anymore

-2016-09-25
+* Comment and alignment in the code fixed
+* Python scripts source code  arranged in 80 columns

+2016-10-07

 </pre>